From my travel memoir, American Borders

-There was a storm that night with thunder and bolts of lightening that split the sky.
+There was a storm that night with thunder and bolts of lightning that split the sky.
 We ran naked in the warm rain and slipped in the mud, scraped our backs against the trees, screamed and laughed with abandon in the woods.
-The ground shook with the power of the thunder, as if the entire earth shared our passion.
-Finally, we rinsed our shivering bodies in a swollen rushing stream, then curled up in our sleeping bags, exhausted, to get ready for whatever the next day might bring.
+The ground shook with the power of the thunder as if the entire earth shared our passion.
+Finally, we rinsed our shivering bodies in a swollen rushing stream, then curled up in our sleeping bags, exhausted.

 "They've been working under the communist system for so long that it's difficult for them to get used to the concept of free enterprise and competition," Bob told me, "but now it's an employee-owned company, and it's in their best interest to build a quality product.
 What we've done so far is to make sure that the best of the best parts get shipped to America.
 But we want to do more."